verrazzano/verrazzano/examples/todo-list/README.md

    ```

 1. Wait for the ToDo List example application to be ready.
+   You may need to repeat this command several times before it is successful.
+   The `tododomain-adminserver` pod can take some time to be created and `Ready`.
    ```
    kubectl wait pod --for=condition=Ready tododomain-adminserver -n todo-list
    ```